-The Master of Arts program in Speech Pathology and Audiology requires a minimum of 50 s.h. of graduate credit.
-Students typically earn 53-57 s.h. of credit by the time they complete the degree.
+The MA-SLP program requires a minimum of 51 s.h. of graduate credit.
 The program prepares clinicians to be able to function independently in a variety of clinical settings.
-The program is designed to ensure that upon graduation, a student will meet requirements for immediate professional employment.
+The program is designed to ensure students will meet requirements for ASHA Certification and Iowa licensure upon graduation.
+For more information, visit: Professional License Disclosure.

 M.A. students usually have a background of undergraduate courses in speech and hearing science, psychology of language, and human behavior that is equivalent to an undergraduate major in speech and hearing science at the University of Iowa.